Before you begin

 - Proxy Port: Respective proxy port number.

 - Password: Valid proxy password.
+For a proxy that does not require authentication, enter *.

 Activation Token: The activation token that you have received while registering the VMware setup.